 HELPFUL TIPS FOR EMBROIDERING A T-SHIRT:

 - Pick out thread colors and organize them in order of use so they are ready and handy to use as you stitch the design.

-- Self-adhesive tear-away stabilizer is recommended because it will prevent the t-shirt fabric from stretching out of shape during embroidering.
+- The self-adhesive tear-away stabilizer is recommended because it will prevent the t-shirt fabric from stretching out of shape during embroidering.

-- Add additional piece of cut away or tear away stabilizer under the hoop before stitching if you have a very dense pattern which needs more stabilizer.
+- Add an additional piece of cutaway or tear-away stabilizer under the hoop before stitching if you have a very dense pattern that needs more stabilizer.